 Nordiska museet is home to over one and a half million exhibits, including exclusive items and everyday objects, all with their own unique history.
-The collections reflect life in Sweden from the 16th century to the present day.
+The collections reflect nordic lifestyle from the 16th century to the present day.

 The first exhibit collected by Artur Hazelius in 1872 – a skirt from Stora Tuna parish in Dalarna.

 Nordiska museet archives contain documents from societies, companies and private individuals, as well as letters, diaries, memoirs and other accounts and anecdotes – covering more than 4,500 metres of shelf space in all.